Add YOUR Family To This Page

 Pawling is a town in Dutchess County, New York, United States.
 The town is named after Catherine Pauling, the daughter of Henry Beekman, who held the second largest land patent in the county.
 A misprint caused the U to change to a W and the name stuck. wikipedia

-There is MUCH more to discover about Pawling, New York, USA.
-Read on!
+Explore even more about Pawling, New York, USA.
+Keep reading!

 Pawling Nostalgia: Vintage Photos, Ads, and Postcards